pgrit/SimpleImageIO/README.md

 A *very* simple C# wrapper to read and write RGB images from / to various file formats.
 Supports .exr via [tinyexr](https://github.com/syoyo/tinyexr) and a number of other formats (including .png, .jpg, .bmp) via [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) and [stb_image_write](https://github.com/nothings/stb/blob/master/stb_image_write.h).

-While this *should* work on all platforms, it is currently only tested on 64 Bit Windows and Ubuntu Linux.

 ## Dependencies

 All dependencies are header-only.
 Building requires